 Tax evasion penalties can range up to 100% on normal investigations and up to 150-200% of the culpable tax, this is what HMRC says is payable as a result of their enquiry.

 There are several factors that influence the size of the potential HMRC penalty.

 The main factor that can influence penalties is an experienced negotiator, one who is fully aware of HMRC procedures and knows exactly how to deal with an investigation into your affairs.

-Our team comprises of ex-Inland Revenue staff and ex-Customs and Excise staff, fully experienced in dealing with HMRC penalties and negotiations.
+Our team comprises of ex-Inland Revenue staff and ex-Customs and Excise staff, fully experienced in dealing and negotiating with HMRC.